Walton Institute: History

 These units collaborate on larger projects, and bring in funding to strategically grow each of these research areas.

-In 2012, the TSSG restructured its management team and the TSSG is now led by Prof. Willie Donnelly as Director and Barry Downes as CEO and supported by a senior management team.
+In 2012, the TSSG restructured its management team and appointed Prof. Willie Donnelly as Director and Barry Downes as CEO, supported by a senior management team.

 In March 2014, Ruairi Quinn, Minister for Education, officially opened NetLabs, as part of the Research and Innovation cluster of WIT's West Campus.

-In September 2019 Dr. Sasitharan Balasubramaniam was appointed as Director of Research to join Kevin Doolin, Director of Innovation to drive the research centre towards investigating futuristic next-generation technologies, to verify their capabilities and applicability for today’s society, and to work in collaboration with industry to ensure their commercialisation.
+In September 2019 Dr. Sasitharan Balasubramaniam was appointed as Director of Research to join Kevin Doolin, Director of Innovation to drive the research centre towards investigating futuristic next-generation technologies, to verify their capabilities and applicability for today's society, and to work in collaboration with industry to ensure their commercialisation.

+In March 2021 the TSSG was renamed the Walton Institute.

+In May 2022 WIT merged with IT Carlow to form SETU (South East Technological University).